Juvenile Myelomonocytic Leukemia

 - Juvenile myelomonocytic leukemia is a childhood disease in which too many myelocytes and monocytes (immature white blood cells) are made in the bone marrow.

-- Possible signs of juvenile myelomonocytic leukemia include fever, feeling very tired, and weight loss.
+- Signs and symptoms of juvenile myelomonocytic leukemia include fever, weight loss, and feeling very tired.

 - Certain factors affect prognosis (chance of recovery) and treatment options.